You want smart political talk without the meltdowns?

 It was a complete sham.

-Today you're gonna follow Jesus.
+Kennedy, today you're going to follow Jesus.

 And by 10 o'clock, I still want to follow Jesus, but I also want to slap the hell out of somebody.